hannobraun/stack-assembly/README.md

 Check out the `examples/` directory to see some StackAssembly code.
 To run a script, follow these steps:

 1. Clone this repository.
-Git will do for this, but I generally recommend using [Jujutsu] instead.
+Regular Git will do, but I generally recommend using [Jujutsu] instead.
 2. Make sure you have a recent version of [Rust] installed on your system.
-3. From within this repository, run this command: `cargo run -- path/to/script.stack`
+3. From within this repository, run the following command: `cargo run -- path/to/script.stack`

-To run the "loop" example from the root directory of this repository, for example, run this command: `cargo run -- examples/loop.stack`
+For example, to run the "control flow" example from the root directory of this repository, execute this command: `cargo run -- examples/control-flow.stack`

 [Jujutsu]: https://github.com/jj-vcs/jj
 [Rust]: https://rust-lang.org/